Where to Stay in the Florida Keys with Kids: Best Areas & Family‑Friendly Hotels by Budget

 • A short, high‑energy stop rather than a long stay

 Key West feels completely different from the rest of the Keys.
 It’s lively, colourful and walkable, with plenty going on — especially in the evenings.
-You can visit in a day from Key Largo (See: Driving the Overseas Highway with Kids: Key Largo to Key West), but an overnight stay lets you enjoy more.
+You can visit in a day from Key Largo (See: Key Largo to Key West: One day road trip Itinerary and activities with kids), but an overnight stay lets you enjoy more.

 Key West is less about beaches and more about experiences and atmosphere.